 Biography

-Dr. Ahn is the Founding Director for the International Projects Office at the University of Wisconsin–Madison International Division.
-She is also (or has been) a lecturer for the Educational Policy Studies Department at UW–Madison, the College of Humanities and Education at KIMEP University, the Doctor of Education program at Edgewood College and the Center for Evaluation Programme at the University of Melbourne.
+Prior to coming to SkAI, she was the Founding Director for the International Projects Office at the University of Wisconsin–Madison International Division.
+She was also a lecturer for the Educational Policy Studies Department at UW–Madison, the College of Humanities and Education at KIMEP University, the Doctor of Education program at Edgewood College and the Center for Evaluation Programme at the University of Melbourne.
 Prior to coming to Madison, WI, she was an Assistant Professor in the Language Center (now the College of Humanities and Education) at KIMEP University in Almaty, Kazakhstan.
-She received my Ph.D. in Educational Policy Studies from the University of Illinois at Urbana-Champaign specializing in global studies in education and program evaluation.
+She received her Ph.D. in Educational Policy Studies from the University of Illinois Urbana-Champaign specializing in global studies in education and program evaluation.

 Countries/Regions of Expertise